sll00/memlayer-proxy/docs/API_REFERENCE.md

 ## Tool Schema

-MemLayer automatically provides these tools to the LLM:
+Memlayer automatically provides these tools to the LLM:

 ### `search_memory`